 This free plugin informs search engines of the type of business you have.
 It enables local keyword searches like restaurant, painter, plumber, car dealer, etc. There is a long list of business types to choose from.
 It uses microdata and informs search engines of your business name, physical address, hours, and contact information.
 You can even add employees and founders to the microdata.
 Meta data is placed into the footer of your website.

 This free plugin provides rich snippets from schema.org and hCard markups and displays essential information about your business.
-It will send information to search engines about your business including your business name, address, hours, phone number with click to call links, fax number, special holiday hours, email with clickable link, and more.
+It will send information to search engines about your business including your business name, address, hours, phone number with click-to-call links, fax number, special holiday hours, email with a clickable link, and more.
 It uses Google Maps and even includes social media links and payment details.
-Unfortunately the author has stopped updating it, but it was last updated recently if you’re interested in checking it out.
+Unfortunately, the author has stopped updating it, but it was last updated recently if you’re interested in checking it out.

 This free plugin provides several GeoRanker and eRanker SEO tools including Rank Tracker, Top Advertisers, Google First Page, and Local Carousel Data.
 It has a local rank checker so you can know how your business ranks in your local area.
 The tools allow the user to generate SEO reports that can be added to posts using shortcodes.

 The focus of this free plugin is meta tags for categories, tag pages, and taxonomies.
 It works with the All In One SEO plugin and adds support for localization.
 It also supports custom taxonomy and works with WooCommerce, FoxyShop and WP-Ecommerce.